 This ongoing situation represents a problem not just for physicians, but for their organizations.
 Our research shows that physicians who reported experiencing signs of burnout are more than 3 times as likely to say they are going to leave their organizations within 3 years — 20 percent as opposed to 9 percent of physicians who aren't experiencing burnout.

-Given that healthcare system spends an average of over $250,000 to recruit and onboard each new physician, this represents a substantial risk to the organization, in both financial and cultural terms.
+Given that a healthcare system spends an average of over $250,000 to recruit and onboard each new physician, this represents a substantial risk to the organization, in both financial and cultural terms.

 Complicating the issue for healthcare managers: Burned out physicians may be hard to spot.
 Our research shows no difference in productivity, measured in RVUs per day, between those with symptoms of burnout and those without.